Qualification Exam Waivers and Exemptions

 Process for Submitting SIE and Qualification Exam Waiver and Exemption Requests

-For each SIE and qualification exam waiver and exemption request, a firm must submit a Uniform Application for Securities Industry Registration or Transfer (Form U4) electronically via CRD at least one business day prior to submitting such requests via Firm Gateway.
+For each SIE and qualification exam waiver and exemption request, a firm must submit a Uniform Application for Securities Industry Registration or Transfer (Form U4) electronically via CRD at least one business day prior to submitting such requests via FINRA Gateway.
 The Form U4 must include an open exam window for each qualification exam waiver or exemption request submitted.

 The firm must provide the information requested on the form, which, in addition to the applicant’s registration and the firm contact information, includes the reason(s) for the waiver.
 The firm has the ability to attach documentation to support the reason(s) for the waiver or exemption request.